 * At least one of these password reset options must be selected.
 Both can also be used in conjunction, if you wish to assign your user a new password, and then require them to update to another password of their choosing, at next sign-in.

-† If you enter a new password for a user, you will have to provide the user with their new password via a safe communication channel outside of Google Services, to which they will be blocked by the password change.
+† If you enter a new password for a user, you will have to provide the user with their new password via a safe communication channel outside of G Suite, to which they will be blocked by the password change.

 Note: Resetting a user's password or requiring a password change on next sign-in will log the user out of any existing open Google sessions.

 Reset Multiple Users, Groups, OUs, or All Users